Category: Meet The Artists

 Central to the recordings I made at the Fish Factory is “the Tinkle Piano” (I will try to come up with a better name for it!), a prepared piano made by hanging gem stones and Balinese prayer coins on the strings of one of the old uprights at the Factory.
 This little video captures my first improvisation with it, getting to know how the tinkling and chiming works.

 An enchanted sense of happenstance was the pervasive vibe of my time in Stöðvarfjörður.
 Things seemed to appear and disappear as needed.
 Clues to artworks surfaced everywhere.
 On the way, on a hunch, I picked up a kit for making cyanotype prints.
 Amazingly, on arriving at the Fish Factory, my fellow residents Shelley, Fien, Nicole and I discovered we all had materials and an interest in cyanotypes.
+It was such a joy to be working alongside each other, both together and on our own, playing with the chemical processes and comparing notes.
+20 hours of daylight, an added convenience for solar printing.
+I found the cyanotypes were another way to access ideas about what is hidden and what can be revealed.

 Thank you Kris, Lukas, Haffi, and my dear fellow residents.
 What an absolute privilege and pleasure it was to spend the most magical month of May with you in that very special place”.

-Instagram: @the.lex.lindsay
+@the.lex.lindsay

-Website: www.lexlindsay.com
+www.lexlindsay.com

 • Kiley Brandt